Y00sh00/panfam-media/video-elements/elements/box-with-label/README.md

 4. Open up the new project
 5. You can temporarily enable `Background (Hide Me)` or import a new background based on a image render of your video to get a feel for how the element will look in your scene.
 6. **Important** Always edit things on the `Design` tab to prevent ruining animations that are already setup for you.
-7. Expand to tree on the left search for `Box Contents` → `{Window Label}` to update the label of the box.
+7. Expand to tree on the left search for `Box Contents` → `{Cost}` to update the price of the box.
+8. Expand to tree on the left search for `Box Contents` → Title → `{Date}` to update the last date the price was updated.
+This to give the user an indicated of how outdated the price could be.

 ## Fine tune content and animation based on your current video
 1. Use your video editor software to create a render (image) of the moment you want to add the element.